 In addition, many patients find that a nose job is a very emotional experience because changes to the face change our self-perception and the face is what so much of your identity is tied to.
 Non-surgical rhinoplasty procedures allow patients to see certain types of results without permanent changes.
 If they do like the results, patients are free to pursue a surgical rhinoplasty later.

-The cosmetic physicians who treat noses with Botox are so well-regarded that they are often called on to train other physicians in the proper injection technique for procedures like Botox injections to the nose.
-Botox injections to the nose are uncommon in general because most professionals do not have knowledge or experience injecting the nose and do not know how to effectively achieve results.
+The cosmetic physicians who treat noses with Botox are so well-regarded that they are often called on to train other physicians in the proper injection technique for procedures like the nose lift with Botox.
+Botox nose injections are uncommon in general because most professionals do not have knowledge or experience injecting the nose and do not know how to effectively achieve results.
 However, our physicians treat dozens of patients a week with Botox in these so-called “off-label” uses to achieve safe, natural-looking enhanced nasal profiles.

 The nose and the area surrounding it are complex and delicate structures, with many crucial nerves and blood vessels just beneath the skin that could be dangerous to treat unless you have the experience and training that our doctors do.
 Only our cosmetic physicians treat people for a liquid nose job for this reason.
 However, the results we’re able to achieve without surgery thanks to their expertise are highly satisfying – providing patients of all ages a better-looking nasal profile they’re excited about without the need for surgery or downtime.
 When you’re looking to “try out” a different nose shape or re-defined nose structure before a surgery, Reflections Center is a great place to start with our reputation for safe, effective procedures.